Skip to main content

 Finding Common Denominators

 To solve equations involving rational expressions, it is often necessary to find a common denominator.
-This allows for the combination of fractions into a single expression, making it easier to isolate variables.
-In this case, identifying the least common denominator will help simplify the equation and facilitate solving for x.
+This process allows for the combination of fractions into a single expression, making it easier to isolate variables.
+In the given equation, identifying the least common denominator will facilitate the simplification and solution of the equation.

 Recommended video: